mkofinas/prezto/modules/editor/README.md

     zstyle ':prezto:module:editor:info:keymap:primary:overwrite' format 'O'

+To indicate when the editor is in the primary keymap (emacs or viins) visual mode, add the following to your `theme_prompt_setup` function.

+    zstyle ':prezto:module:editor:info:keymap:primary:visual' format 'V'

 To indicate when the editor is in the alternate keymap (vicmd), add the following to your `theme_prompt_setup` function.